kylegag/renode_hello_world/README.md

 This commit is just a copy of this project for the STM32: https://github.com/memfault/interrupt/tree/master/example/renode It is discussed in this article: https://interrupt.memfault.com/blog/intro-to-renode

+Design considerations:

+For this project I had to use the most recent release of the OpenCM3 library because support for the nRF had only recently been added.
+I used the nRF52840 because renode had an existing config for the board.
+I attempted to use the OpenCM3 functions to print a uart message to the terminal.